moondance-labs/tanssi-docs/learn/appchains/runtime-features.md

 ## Transaction Execution {: #transaction-execution}

-When a user or application submits a signed transaction to a Tanssi appchain, the transaction is validated at a full-node level using rules defined in the runtime, and then it is queued in a transaction pool.
+When a user or application submits a signed transaction to a Tanssi network, the transaction is validated at a full-node level using rules defined in the runtime, and then it is queued in a transaction pool.
 This ensures that only transactions that comply with certain chain-specific conditions are considered to be included in a block.

 !!! note
     The most common type of transaction is a signed transaction.
 Nevertheless, unsigned transactions are also validated before they are queued in the transaction pool.